Elspeth Dudgeon: Career

 Her first break came while she was still in Scotland, when actor-manager Osmond Tearle heard of her ability and booked her to appear in various Shakesperian plays.
 Before this, she was already well known around Glasgow, such as in her part of a housekeeper in the 1916 play Doorsteps, where her performance was described as "extremely artistic".

 During World War I, Dudgeon was part of Lena Ashwell's company, performing for soldiers near the English front, occasionally joined by male soldiers on leave.
 She also worked for Lydia Yvorska's company.
 Following her emigration to America, she joined Mr Clive's company as the Copyley Theatre.
 She first appeared in an uncredited part in Waterloo Bridge (1931), before which she had a long and not very successful career as a theatrical actress.

 One of her earlier best remembered appearances was in the role of Sir Roderick Femm in the 1932 film The Old Dark House.
 Director James Whale needed someone to portray a centenarian and Dudgeon was the oldest actress he knew of, despite her being just 60 at the time.
-A beard was pasted onto her and she delivered her lines in her own falsetto voice.
+A beard was pasted onto her and she delivered her lines in her own, high voice.
 Having played the part of a man, she was credited as John Dudgeon, with actress Gloria Stuart later commenting that none of the cast at the time were aware Dudgeon was actually a female actress until the cast party.
 Whale was reported to have enjoyed keeping her real gender a secret, although Dudgeon would later work for him again several years later under her own name and gender.
 She was also known as playing Miss Pinkerton in Becky Sharp (1935).
 She featured in some other hit films of the following years, such as Camille (1936), Pride and Prejudice (1940) and a supporting role alongside Charles Laughton in The Canterville Ghost (1944).
+She is also remembered by horror film buffs for her startling transformation scene in the cult comedy-thriller Sh!
+The Octopus (1937).